NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Mixing frame and linescan cameras
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far we discussed refining the intrinsics for pinhole (frame cameras), such as
+So far we discussed refining the intrinsics for pinhole (frame) cameras, such as
 in :numref:`heights_from_dem`, and for linescan cameras, such as in
 :numref:`kaguya_ba`.